330.00, Internal Affairs, Complaint Intake, and Processing

 5.3.2.
 If IPR notifies the IA Captain that they intend to conduct an independent investigation of any of the complaints listed in Section 5.3.1., IA shall not conduct a concurrent investigation.

 5.3.3.
-IPR may request that IA participate in an IPR investigation without relinquishing the primary investigative role.
+IPR may request that IA participate in an IPR investigation, without relinquishing the primary investigative role.
+When requested, IA shall assist strictly in an administrative capacity and shall not perform any investigative functions unless IPR requests.

 6. Supervisory Investigation.